-Mexico City's national parks surround almost the entire city.
+Yes, there are serious outdoors in Mexico City.
+In fact, national parks surround almost the entire city.
 There are also protected areas and parks nearby in the State of Mexico, and to the south, the wilds of Milpa Alta and Tlalpan.

 The topography of mountains and volcanos makes it a natural marvel, if not necessarily, a nature destination.
 This may be changing.